Sterling Moore: New England Patriots

-On October 5, 2011, he was signed by the New England Patriots to their practice squad.
+On October 5, 2011, Moore was signed by the New England Patriots to their practice squad.
 On October 15, he was signed to the active roster and made his NFL debut against the New York Jets on November 13, starting every snap at safety for the Patriots.

-On December 10, 2011, Moore was released by New England.
-On December 14, 2011, he was re-signed to the Patriots practice squad and on December 23, 2011, he was promoted to the active roster.
-On January 1, 2012, in Week 17 of the 2011–12 NFL season, Moore recorded two interceptions against the Buffalo Bills, returning one for a touchdown.
+On December 10, Moore was released by New England.
+On December 14, he was re-signed to the Patriots' practice squad and on December 23, he was promoted to the active roster.
+In the team's Week 17 game on January 1, 2012, Moore recorded two interceptions against the Buffalo Bills, returning one for a touchdown.
 Late in the AFC Championship against the Baltimore Ravens, as the Ravens were driving toward a potential game clinching touchdown, Moore struck Lee Evans' arm on a pass to the end zone, almost certainly preventing a touchdown that could have sent the Ravens to Super Bowl XLVI.
 After the incomplete pass, Billy Cundiff missed a game-tying field goal as the Patriots went on to win 23–20, earning for Moore an AFC Championship ring.

-On October 31, 2012, he was waived and re-signed to the Patriots practice squad two days later.
+On October 31, 2012, Moore was waived by New England; he was re-signed to the team's practice squad two days later.

 Dallas Cowboys

-On November 30, 2012, he was signed by the Dallas Cowboys from the New England Patriots practice squad to replace an injured Orlando Scandrick.
-He played in the last five games of the season mostly in passing situations.
+On November 30, 2012, Moore was signed by the Dallas Cowboys off of the Patriots' practice squad to replace an injured Orlando Scandrick.
+He played in the last five games of the season, mostly in passing situations.

-Moore was released on August 31, 2013, in favor of rookie fourth round draft choice B. W. Webb.
-The team brought him back on November 25, to play as the fourth corner in passing situations.
+Moore was released by Dallas on August 31, 2013, in favor of rookie fourth-round draft choice B. W. Webb.
+The team brought Moore back on November 25, to play as the fourth corner in passing situations.

-In 2014, after being mostly relegated to a reserve role during his career, he was named the team's nickel back during Orlando Scandrick's suspension and kept the role after Morris Claiborne suffered a season ending knee injury.
-He played in 16 games (7 starts), registered 49 tackles and led all Cowboys defensive backs with 14 passes defensed.
+In 2014, having been mostly relegated to a reserve role during his career, Moore was named the team's nickel back during Orlando Scandrick's suspension and kept the role after Morris Claiborne suffered a season-ending knee injury.
+He played in 16 games (including seven starts), registering 49 tackles and leading all Cowboys defensive backs with 14 passes defensed.

 Tampa Bay Buccaneers

 On March 19, 2015, Moore signed with the Tampa Bay Buccaneers.
 He was used as the nickel cornerback in the first four games of the season, before being passed on the depth chart by Alterraun Verner and moved to a backup role.

-He was named the starting left cornerback in the seventh game of the season and had eight starts, before coming from the bench in the season finale.
-He registered 45 tackles, one interception, 6 passes defended, and 3 forced fumbles.
+Moore was named the starting left cornerback in the seventh game of the season and logged eight starts, before coming off of the bench in the season finale.
+He finished the campaign with 45 tackles, one interception, six passes defended, and three forced fumbles.

 Buffalo Bills

 Moore signed with the Buffalo Bills on April 5, 2016.
-On September 2, he was released as part of final roster cuts.
+On September 2, he was released as a part of final roster cuts.